The Learning Planet Academy

 Matthew, 14, United States; Andrei, 17, Russia; and Akira, 16, Japan

 The LearningPlanet Festival is a rewarding space that connects us to the real world.
-We go from the field to meeting policy-makers and social entrepreneurs.
-By dialoguing with previous generations, we make our projects more concrete and speak out to multiply our impact.
+We go from the field to meeting political decision-makers and social entrepreneurs.
+By talking to previous generations, we can make our projects more concrete and speak out to increase our impact tenfold.

 Raven Frias (Alumna) and Jerry Chan (Youth Fellow)